chef/supermarket/docs-chef-io/content/supermarket/supermarket_upgrade.md

 ## Release Specific Steps
 ---
 ## Upgrading to Supermarket Version: 4.3
-  Supermarket 4.3 upgrades PostgreSQL from 9.3 to 13.3.
+  Supermarket 4.3 upgrades PostgreSQL from 9.3 to 13.4.
 The 4.3 upgrade process requires a one-time downtime to vacuum, upgrade, and re-index the database.
-The entire upgrade operation takes about one minute for each 1000 nodes (1000 nodes is approximately 286MB).
-This process may take longer depending on your server hardware and the size of the node objects on your Supermarket.

   ---
   > NOTE: Set the default['supermarket']['postgresql']['pg_upgrade_timeout'] attribute in supermarket.rb to the intended timeout value for the upgrade.
-Set this value based on the size of your data, where it take about one minute per 1,000 nodes which is approximately 286MB.
+Set this value based on the size of your data.
   ---

 ## Pre Upgrade Database Preparation